kubevirt/kubevirt.github.io/_posts/2018-11-16-new-volume-types.markdown

 ## Example

-We assume that you already have a Kubernetes or Openshift cluster running with KubeVirt installed.
+We assume that you already have a Kubernetes or OpenShift cluster running with KubeVirt installed.

 ### Step 1